 Proper restraints are required for children in Idaho and adult drivers and passengers must wear a seatbelt inside a car per Idaho Statute 49-673.
 Penalties apply for those drivers operating a car in which people are not wearing seatbelts.
 This includes:

-Child seat belt laws require the use of an appropriate restraint, such as a rear-facing car seat or booster seat.
-Modern cars all come with a belt across the chest option for adults for most seats.
+Idaho’s child seatbelt laws require the use of an appropriate restraint, such as a rear-facing car seat or booster seat.
+Modern cars all come with a belt across the chest, which is an option for adults for most seats.

 If you weren’t wearing a seatbelt at the time of the crash, you may have suffered severe injuries.
 Seatbelts are designed to keep you in one place during an accident, and without one you may move around inside the car or get ejected from it.
 If you were not wearing a seatbelt, the liable driver may allege that your injuries were more serious than they would be if you were restrained during the crash in an effort to reduce your damages.